 MEMBERSHIP

 Section 1.
 National ENA / Texas State Council/ Chapter.
-Each member of the National ENA in good standing that is licensed or resides within the Territory automatically shall be assigned membership in AUSTIN EMERGENCY NURSES INC in accordance with National ENA procedures.
-In addition, any National ENA member in good standing outside of the Territory may elect to become a member of AUSTIN EMERGENCY NURSES INC upon written request to the National ENA in accordance with its procedures, however, members may only belong to one Texas Chapter.
+Each member of the National ENA in good standing that is licensed or resides within the Territory automatically shall be assigned membership in AUSTIN ENA in accordance with National ENA procedures.
+In addition, any National ENA member in good standing outside of the Territory may elect to become a member of AUSTIN ENA upon written request to the National ENA in accordance with its procedures, however, members may only belong to one Texas Chapter.
 National ENA members shall be placed in the membership category that corresponds with their National ENA membership category.
-AUSTIN EMERGENCY NURSES INC members must be National ENA members in good standing.
+AUSTIN ENA members must be National ENA members in good standing.

 Section 2.
 Membership Categories.
-The membership of AUSTIN EMERGENCY NURSES INC is composed of the following categories and such additional categories as may be established by National ENA from time to time: Voting Members (which includes National, International, Senior and Military members) and Nonvoting Members (which includes Affiliate, Student and Honorary members).
+The membership of AUSTIN ENA is composed of the following categories and such additional categories as may be established by National ENA from time to time: Voting Members (which includes National, International, Senior and Military members) and Nonvoting Members (which includes Affiliate, Student and Honorary members).
 The criteria for membership are the same as those established by the National ENA for each such membership category in its bylaws and policies.

 Section 3.
 Member Rights & Obligations.